vaaleyard/vaaleyard/README.md

 A little about me:
 - 🔭 I've worked as a DevOps Engineer for 5 years.
 - 📚 I'm a Computer Science student.
-- 🖥  I'm currently working in [gocatgo](https://github.com/vaaleyard/gocatgo).
-- 🌱 I'm learning more about security, Rust/Go and drums (yes, drums).
+- 🌱 I'm learning more about security and Rust/Go.

 ## Things I'm interested
 ![](https://img.shields.io/badge/-rust-red)